 Prior to the Spin-Off, the Bank sold substantially all of its Private Education Loans to several former affiliates, now subsidiaries of Navient (collectively, the "Purchasers"), pursuant to this agreement.
 This agreement predates the Spin-Off, but was significantly amended and reduced in scope in connection with the Spin-Off.
-Post-Spin-Off, the Bank retains only the right to require the Purchasers to purchase Split Loans (at fair value) for which the borrower also has a separate lending relationship with Navient when the Split Loans either (1) are more than 90 days past due; (2) have been restructured; (3) have been granted a hardship forbearance or more than 6 months of administrative forbearance; or (4) have a borrower or cosigner who has filed for bankruptcy.
-At December 31, 2016, we held approximately \$67 million of Split Loans.
+Post-Spin-Off, the Bank retains only the right to require the Purchasers to purchase loans (at fair value) for which the borrower also has a separate lending relationship with Navient ("Split Loans") when the Split Loans either (1) are more than 90 days past due; (2) have been restructured; (3) have been granted a hardship forbearance or more than six months of administrative forbearance; or (4) have a borrower or cosigner who has filed for bankruptcy.
+At December 31, 2017, we held approximately \$48 million of Split Loans.

-During the year ended December 31, 2016, the Bank separately sold loans to the Purchasers in the amount of \$15.7 million in principal and \$0.3 million in accrued interest income.
-During the year ended December 31, 2015, the Bank separately sold loans to the Purchasers in the amount of \$27.0 million in principal and \$0.6 million in accrued interest income.
-During the year ended December 31, 2014, the Bank sold loans to the Purchasers in the amount of \$804.7 million in principal and \$5.7 million in accrued interest income.
+During the year ended December 31, 2017, the Bank sold loans to the Purchasers in the amount of \$12.0 million in principal and \$0.3 million in accrued interest income.
+During the year ended December 31, 2016, the Bank sold loans to the Purchasers in the amount of \$15.7 million in principal and \$0.3 million in accrued interest income.
+During the year ended December 31, 2015, the Bank sold loans to the Purchasers in the amount of \$27.0 million in principal and \$0.6 million in accrued interest income.

-There was no gain or loss resulting from loans sold to the Purchasers in the year ended December 31, 2016 and 2015, respectively.
-The gain resulting from loans sold to the Purchasers was \$35.8 million in the year ended December 31, 2014.
-Total write-downs to fair value for loans sold to the Purchasers with a fair value lower than par totaled \$6.0 million, \$7.6 million and \$53.5 million in the years ended December 31, 2016, 2015 and 2014, respectively.
+There was no gain or loss resulting from loans sold to the Purchasers in the year ended December 31, 2017, 2016 and 2015, respectively.
+Total write-downs to fair value for loans sold to the Purchasers with a fair value lower than par totaled \$5.0 million, \$6.0 million and \$7.6 million in the years ended December 31, 2017, 2016 and 2015, respectively.
 Navient is the servicer for all of these loans.

 Item 7A.
-Quantitative and Qualitative Disclosures about Market Risk

-Interest Rate Sensitivity Analysis
+Quantitative and Qualitative Disclosures about Market Risk nterest Rate Sensitivity Analysis